SEO’s are looking at Google rankings as an output of algorithms and not so often they are trying to go deeper into the Google algorithms.

 But wait.
 Are all these Ranking Factors or Ranking Signals?

-People in the SEO world are using two terms when it comes to Rankings: Signals and Factors.
+People in the SEO services world are using two terms when it comes to Rankings: Signals and Factors.

 I consider that both terms are fair to use just the perspective of looking into these is different.